Prison Radio

 Biography

-Sentenced to life without possibility of parole for a crime that he did not commit, Arroyo has since fought tirelessly for the betterment of himself and his fellow prisoners.
 With educational materials for English language learners nearly nonexistent, he tutors his fellow Spanish speakers using the Workers World newspaper.
 He has spoken at Harvard University and Haverford College, testified at a roundtable discussion on prison conditions in Center City Philadelphia, and been the keynote speaker at the 2018 Yale Environmental Forum.
 He is currently fighting against the for-profit privatization of the prison mail system, encouraging his fellow prisoners to boycott the mail service entirely since the 2018 implementation of draconian new policies in which inmate mail is sent to a for-profit third party where it is opened, photocopied, and stored on private servers.
+Throughout his 31 years of incarceration, Arroyo has remained an unwavering voice for freedom of speech, despite the severe repression he continues to face.